 The worlds most phenomenal Great Rift Valley cuts Ethiopia into two parts, forming a series of thrilling lakes, around which many of Ethiopia’s national parks are centered.

 The widely varying habitats, which includes mountains, lakes, desert, savannah, and everything in between, host an astonishing array of wildlife, many of which are endemic; unique to Ethiopia.

 Ethiopia is often referred as the water tower of Africa because of the many trans-boundary rivers like the Blue Nile that pours off its tableland, to the surrounding lowlands of the neighboring countries.

 Islam too has strong and centuries-old roots in the country.
 Although religion is particularly epitomized in the romantic walled city of Harar, the elegant minarets and Mosques can be seen throughout most of the country side.

-But it is Ethiopia’s people who join with the spectacular scenery, abundant fauna and fascinating religions whom make Ethiopia to a cultural mosaic
+But it is Ethiopia’s people who join with the spectacular scenery, abundant fauna and fascinating religions making Ethiopia a cultural mosaic.

 As a cultural mosaic Ethiopia is a multi-ethnic state.

 Many distinctions have been blurred by intermarriage over the years, however many also remain distinct.